 - Kids Tales zipper onesies.
 As soon as Nori sized out of the Target Cloud Island footies, I went on a hunt for bigger options and discovered these.
 They are fabulous with a double zipper (for easier diaper changes), fun prints, and fold-over feet and hand covers.
 As a result, these were great for traveling and flying in.
 I will say that some of the bigger sizes and prints felt like a different material, and the fabric around the zipper sometimes got a little warped drying on high heat.
 We have 4 of these and my favorite is the pineapple print!

 - Owlivia Organics zipper onesies.
-These are made of thick 100% organic cotton and great for cooler weather.
-After Nori turned 1, foldover hands and feet actually were not practical anymore so she now wears these daily, both the footed (with non slid grips) and non footed versions!
+If you do not need foldover hands and feet, these are made of thicker 100% organic cotton and great for cooler weather.
 My one complaint is the zipper is not a reverse one (unlike the Kids Tales and Target Cloud Island) so your little one’s chest gets exposed more during diaper changes.

 - Non slip grippy socks for when your little one starts crawling or standing.
 These stay on nicely and have good grip, but gripping strength does lessen a bit with frequent wash & drying.
 I pop these on over her slippery footies or tights like “booties” when at home.